-The Presiding Director, in consultation with the Chairman, shall review and approve the schedule of meetings of the Board, the proposed agendas and the materials to be sent to the Board.
-Directors shall have the opportunity to provide suggestions for the meeting schedule, agenda items and materials to the Chairman or the Presiding Director.
+The Lead Director, in consultation with the Chairman, shall review and approve the schedule of meetings of the Board, the proposed agendas and the materials to be sent to the Board.
+Directors shall have the opportunity to provide suggestions for the meeting schedule, agenda items and materials to the Chairman or the Lead Director.

-Any shareholder or interested party may communicate directly with the Presiding Director:
+Any shareholder or interested party may communicate directly with the Lead Director:

 Verizon Communications Inc.

 There are three (3) standing committees of the Board: Audit; Corporate Governance and Policy; and Human Resources.
 The members of the Audit, Corporate Governance and Policy and Human Resources committees will be independent as required by law or regulation.
 The Board may change the number of committees from time to time.

 The responsibilities of each committee are set forth in its charter, which is approved by the Board and posted on the Corporation's website.
 Each committee Chair approves the agenda and materials for each meeting and reports its actions and discussions to the Board as soon as practicable.
 At least annually, each committee conducts an assessment of its charter and its processes and effectiveness.

 The Corporate Governance and Policy Committee annually reviews and recommends the members and Chair of each committee for approval by the Board.
 The Committee periodically considers rotating Chairs and members of the committees.